YuukanOO/uniformcss.com/docs/customization/extracting-components.md

 ## Extracting Components

-Even though Uniform is a Utility-first CSS framework, it encourages the extraction of components as common design patterns emerge.
+Uniform encourages the extraction of components when clear and repeating design patterns emerge.
 The following guide will cover the various ways you can extract components.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}